Mark Tucker (offensive lineman): College career

 Tucker played at the University of Southern California and graduated in 1991 with a Bachelor's degree in political science.
 A four-year starter at offensive guard, he won the job three games into his freshman season.
 He started 48 games in his career.
 He was All Pac-10 as a sophomore and senior, second-team as a junior, and first-team All-American as a senior.
 He was a finalist for the Lombardi Award and Outland Trophy given to the top lineman in college football.
 USC was 35-12-2 in his career, finishing 18th in the Associated Press in 1987, 7th in 1988, 8th in 1989 and 20th in 1990.
 Started the 1988, 1989 and 1990 Rose Bowl games.
 Finished his career in the Hancock Sun Bowl in 1990 as well losing to Michigan State 17-16.
 Played in the Hula Bowl All Star game in Hawaii.

 Professional career

 NFL career

-Tucker was drafted in the 7th round by the Atlanta Falcons in the 1991 NFL Draft.
+Tucker was selected in the seventh round by the Atlanta Falcons in the 1991 NFL draft with the 186th overall pick.
 He spent most of the season on the Indianapolis Colts practice squad that year.
 He re-signed the next year and was allocated to the now defunct World League of American Football where he played for the Frankfurt Galaxy.
 In 1993, he signed with the Phoenix/Arizona Cardinals and was there for two seasons.
-In early 1995 he was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft.
-He then signed with the New Orleans Saints in 1996.
+In early 1995 he was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft.
+He signed with the New Orleans Saints in 1996.